Minimum-residual a posteriori error estimates for hybridizable discontinuous Galerkin discretizations of the Helmholtz

 \section{Numerical experiments}

-In this section, we present two numerical experiments, in two dimensions, to validate our theoretical finding and show the performance of our scheme.
-We consider the HDG discretization \cite{cui2013analysis} as the input of our scheme.
-The $h$-adapted meshes will be generated by an iterative procedure driven by the {\it a posteriori} error estimator \eqref{eq:eta}.
+In this section, we consider two numerical experiments in two dimensions and present the results obtained by considering several settings to validate our theoretical findings and show the performance of our schemes.
+We consider the HDG discretization \eqref{eq:HDG_noextrarhs} as the input of our scheme.
+Inspired by \cite{zhu2021preasymptotic}, we consider the stabilization function $\tau=\left(\frac{\sqrt{2}}{2}+\frac{\sqrt{3}}{64}\omega h\right)\!\omega$ in \eqref{eq:Relationfluxes} in all our experiments.
+The $h$-adapted meshes will be generated by an iterative procedure driven by the a posteriori error indicators \eqref{eq:eta}.
 A standard adaptive mesh refinement procedure considers a loop whose iteration consists of the following four modules:

-We solve \eqref{eq:saddlepoint}, which requires solving \eqref{eq:HDG_noextrarhs} previously.
-Then, we compute $\eta_K$, the local estimator defined in \eqref{eq:eta}, and mark using the D\"orfler marking \cite{dorfler1996convergent}, that mark the elements for which the cumulative sum of $\eta_K$ in a decreasing order remains upper bounded by a chosen fraction, $0.5$ in our experiments, of the global estimator $\eta$.
-Finally, we refine the current mesh with a bisection-type refinement criterion \cite{bank1983some} to obtain a refined mesh to be used in the next iteration.
-To simplify the notation, we introduce the norm

-for $(w,\bv)\in H^1(\Omega)\times(\BH(\ddiv,\Omega)+\BV_h)$.
-We also introduce the effectivity index $\eta/\triple{(u-\nu_h,\bq-\bq_h)}$ to quantify the relation between the a posteriori error estimator and the discretization error.
-All the experiments were carried out using the mesh generator Netgen \cite{schoberl1997netgen}, and the Finite Element solver NGSolve \cite{schoberl2014c++}.
-In all the figures, Nel denotes the number of elements.
+First, we solve \eqref{eq:saddlepoint}, which requires solving \eqref{eq:HDG_noextrarhs} previously.
+Next, we select one of the a posteriori error indicators $\eta^\pm_h$ defined in \eqref{eq:eta}, and apply the Dörfler marking criterion \cite{dorfler1996convergent}.
+Specifically, we mark elements for refinement if the cumulative sum of the local indicators $\eta^\pm_K$, sorted in decreasing order, remains bounded above by a chosen fraction--set to $0.5$ in our experiments--of the global indicator $\eta^\pm_h$.
+Finally, we refine the mesh using a bisection-type refinement strategy \cite{bank1983some}.
+To quantify the relation between each a posteriori error indicator and the corresponding discretization error, we introduce the effectivity index All the experiments were carried out using the mesh generator Netgen \cite{schoberl1997netgen} and the Finite Element solver NGSolve \cite{schoberl2014c++}.
+In all experiments, we plot the $L^2$-error vs. Nel$^{1/2}$ for $u_h$ and $\nu^\pm_h$, a comparison between the true error and the corresponding error indicator vs Nel$^{1/2}$, and the effectivity index vs. Nel, where Nel denotes the number of elements.